-According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide incidents each year.
+According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s usually connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Why is CO2 awareness so important?

 Carbon monoxide can be deadly; its that simple.
-CO2 is one of the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and chronic fatigue, among many others.
+CO2 is one of the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
 This makes CO2 poisoning a very serious concern for any Toronto homeowner.
-Acute poisoning takes place from intaking large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+Acute poisoning takes place from inhaling large concentrations of CO2, but poisoning may also happen gradually over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.